Charleston Wage & Hour Claims Attorney

 Employers have broad discretion over the terms and conditions of employment.
 However, there are some limits to this discretion; employers must adhere to all state and federal laws protecting the rights of employees, including those governing break periods and overtime pay.
 When employers don’t provide overtime compensation as mandated by law, or when they violate employment hour laws, employees can bring wage and hour claims and seek financial restitution.

 At Warner Law Offices, PLLC, we provide skilled legal representation to clients navigating an array of complex employment law matters, including wage and hour disputes.
 For more than 20 years, we have helped workers throughout West Virginia fight for their rights and stand up to employers who would seek to violate the law.
 Our award-winning attorneys have been recognized by numerous news outlets, publications, and legal organizations for their efforts, as well as their commitment to the highest level of ethics and client care.

-West Virginia Wage & Hour Laws
+Getting Clear on West Virginia’s Wage & Hour Laws

 The state of West Virginia has several laws regarding employee wages and hours.
 First, all employees must be paid the state’s minimum wage or more; no employee can be paid less than the current minimum wage of $8.75 an hour, unless the employee receives tips (or meets other specific criteria for exemption).
 The minimum wage for tipped employees in West Virginia as of 2021 is $2.62 an hour.
 If the tipped employee does not earn the standard minimum wage after tips, their employer is responsible for making up the difference.

 Additionally, West Virginia employers must provide non-exempt employees with overtime pay for all hours worked beyond 40 hours in a single workweek.
 Overtime must be paid at a rate of 1.5 times the employee’s regular pay.